Topics and Descriptions

 Studies of subwavelength electromagnetic phenomena in metals, dielectrics, and two-dimensional materials, spanning THz through visible wavelengths.
 Examples in this theme include light confinement, Purcell effect, strong coupling, enhanced detection, polariton propagation, meta-surfaces, meta-devices, holography, novel imaging, and integration with quantum materials.

-LS 2: Quantum Science
+LS 2: Optical Platforms for Quantum Information Science

 LS 3: Ultrafast Dynamics in Complex Systems

-LS 4: Attosecond, Strong-Field and XFEL Science
+LS 4: Attosecond, Extreme-Light and XFEL Science